systemswatch/process-watch/README.md

 # PROCESS WATCH
 * License: (Apache 2.0), Copyright (C) 2025, Author Phil Chen
-    * The author or owner of this repository is not liable for damages or losses arising from your use or inability to use the code.
+    * The author or owner of this repository is not liable for damages or losses arising from your use or inability to use the repository/code.

 ## DESCRIPTION
 Process Watch monitors individual processes in your Linux or macOS system for metrics such as CPU, Memory, Threads, File Descriptors.
 You can set a predetermined action of your choosing when a threshold is met.

 Process Watch is useful for diagnosing systems issues caused by specific processes, automating troubleshooting, triggering scaling, and much more.

-The Open Source version of Process Watch is meant to be managed manually or with a provisioning or configuration management tool.
-There are plans for a single pane of glass dashboard for easier visibility.
+The Open Source version of Process Watch is meant to be managed manually or with a provisioning/configuration management tool.
+There are future plans for a single pane of glass dashboard for easier visibility.

 ## PREREQUISITES
-* Ubuntu 20.04 or higher
-* macOS 15.4.1 or higher
+* Operating Systems: Ubuntu 20.04+, macOS 15.4.1+
-* Python 3.10.9 or higher
+* Python 3.10.9+ and pip 22.3.1+

 ## INSTALLATION